event-catalog/eventcatalog/.changeset/fluffy-kids-invent.md

 "@eventcatalog/core": patch
 ---

-fix(core): new property renderParsedSchemas added
+fix(core): new property for AsyncAPI rendering